By: Samantha Rizzo

 ⦁ leave skin susceptible to damage and infection.

-If you find your moisturizer feels heavy during oily breakouts, look for a lighter gel option, but don’t skip the moisturizer altogether.
+If you find your moisturizer feels heavy during oily breakouts, look for a lighter gel or water based option, but don’t skip the moisturizer altogether.

-Although things like microneedling are amazing for skin, is not so amazing for use on areas where you’re breaking out.
+Although things like microneedling are amazing for skin collagen production and reducing acne scarring, is not so amazing for use on areas where you’re breaking out.

-Any abrasive treatments or anything that could potentially add irritation or damage to the area should wait until your skin is all healed up, and capable of handling a little roughing up.
+Any abrasive treatments like physical scrubs could potentially add irritation or damage to the area.
+You should wait until your skin is all healed up.

 I’m the worst offender.
 When I’m breaking out, my hands are all over my face, feeling every bump and curve of my inflamed and swollen pores.